 Introduction to doctoral supervision

-Giving feedback on academic writing
+Giving and receiving feedback (on academic writing)

 A lack of timely and constructive feedback can be a great source of anxiety for students and block their swifter development as a productive critical thinker and researcher.
 This research- and practice-informed course will explore with you better ways for giving feedback on writing.
 The course will include opportunities for you to reflect on your own writing and feedback practice, and decide, with awareness of recommended practices, which approaches are likely to work best for you and your students.